-Should You Tip Your Wedding or Elopement Vendors?
+Should I Tip My Wedding or Elopement Vendors?

 A bride walking to her groom up a hill to a cliff over the Puget Sound.